API-Skeletons/doctrine-graphql/attributes.rst

 * ``group`` - You can have multiple GraphQL configurations organzied by ``group``.
 Only one ``Association`` attribute per group is allowed.
 * ``description`` - A description of the ``Association``.
+* ``limit`` - A limit for subqueries.
+This value overrides the Entity configured limit.
 * ``filterCriteriaEventName`` - An event to fire when resolving this collection.
   Additional filters can be added to the criteria.
 An example of this use is for associations with soft deletes.